 The majority of US groceries and retailers have sustainability practices in place.
 Always buy seafood from a reputable market where the employees are able to answer your questions.
 They should be able to tell you where the fish is from and when it came into the store.

 Do you recommend wild or farmed seafood?
 There are good wild and farmed seafood options.
-While SNP does not recommend a particular seafood guide, our partner, FishWatch.gov, has good information and resources for consumers on their Web site.
+While SNP does not recommend a particular seafood guide, our partner, FishWatch.gov, has good information and resources for consumers on its website.

 Is it true a majority (80-90%) of our seafood comes from overseas?
 Who is monitoring the safety of this seafood?
 Yes, a majority of seafood does come from overseas sources.
 The top 10 species of seafood that make up 90 percent of what Americans consume have fisheries management programs in place, including programs managed by NOAA for US-sourced seafood and the Marine Stewardship Council (MSC), International Seafood Sustainability Foundation (ISSF), Global Aquaculture Alliance – Best Aquaculture Practices (GAA-BAP), Aquaculture Stewardship Council (ASC), and Global Salmon Initiative (GSI) for internationally-sourced seafood.